Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Problem Definition and Related Work

 With the advancement of language models, there is a growing trend in the use of text embeddings to estimate user satisfaction for conversational systems~\citep{use_1, use_2, use_3, uss}.
 This approach is also being employed to simulate user satisfaction.
 Some work has focused on identifying dialogue acts or user intents in measuring the fulfillment of the user’s goals~\citep{use_rec, uss}.
 Other work has focused on incorporating the sequential dynamics of dialogue acts~\citep{usda}, jointly predicting sentiment and satisfaction~\citep{use_speaker}, or modeling dynamics of satisfaction across turns~\citep{asap}.

-Recently, Large Language Models (LLMs) revolutionized the traditional learning framework~\citep{zero_shot_reasoner, cot}, especially in the natural language processing (NLP) area.
+Recently, Large Language Models (LLMs) revolutionized the traditional learning framework~\citep{zero_shot_reasoner, cot}, especially for natural language processing (NLP) tasks.
 LLMs have achieved performance comparable to supervised baselines or state-of-the-art results across various NLP tasks with In-Context Learning (ICL).
-By providing a few examples or hints~\citep{fewshot,carp} and simple reasoning process~\citep{zero_shot_reasoner, cot}, LLMs can have significant performance boosts in NLP tasks. \citet{urgo} further use LLMs as a user simulator for USE and adopt the user simulator into RLAIF~\citep{rlaif} for fine-tuning the existing LLM models.
+By providing a few examples or hints~\citep{fewshot,carp} and simple reasoning process~\citep{zero_shot_reasoner, cot}, LLMs can provide significant performance boosts for NLP tasks. \citet{urgo} further uses LLMs as a user simulator for USE and adopts the user simulator into RLAIF~\citep{rlaif} for fine-tuning the existing LLM models.
 For USE with zero-shot prompting~\citep{zero_shot_reasoner, urgo}, instructions provided by a human may not fit the actual conversation patterns in the data and hence introduce bias.
 For few-shot prompting~\citet{fewshot,carp}, the provided examples are not enough to describe the full distribution of the conversational patterns, and this results in inaccuracies for USE.

-We propose {\modelname} for interpretable User Satisfaction Estimation (USE) given conversations $C$ from a conversational system.
+We propose {\modelname} for interpretable User Satisfaction Estimation (USE) given a small set of labeled conversation $C$ from a conversational system.
+Due to the multi-turn and general-purpose nature in such conversational systems, users demonstrate a variety of response patterns when expressing satisfaction or dissatisfaction.
 Our approach follows the three-phase prompting strategy depicted in Figure \ref{fig:approach}: Supervised Extraction, Rubric Summarization, and User Satisfaction Estimation.
-Due to the multi-turn and general-purpose nature in such conversational systems, users demonstrate a variety of response patterns when expressing satisfaction or dissatisfaction.
-Our three-phase approach of {\modelname} is essential for enhancing its generalization and accuracy for User Satisfaction Estimation (USE).
-Through Supervised Extraction, {\modelname} improves generalization by capturing the diverse conversational patterns for USE.
-In the Rubric Summarization stage, the LLM explicitly identifies prominent SAT and DSAT patterns in the training set $\C_{train}=\{C_1, C_2, \cdots, C_N\}$, which are annotated with click feedback.
+Our three-phase approach is essential for ensuring accuracy, generalization, and interpretability.
+Through Supervised Extraction, {\modelname} improves accuracy by capturing the diverse conversational patterns in the training set $\C_{train}=\{C_1, C_2, \cdots, C_N\}$, which are annotated with thumb feedback.
+In the Rubric Summarization stage, the LLM improves generalization and interpretability by identifying prominent SAT and DSAT pattern classes among the full set of extracted pattern.
 Finally, {\modelname} uses the learned rubrics generated from the previous stage to score user satisfaction on unlabeled conversations.
 For the ease of understanding, we use mathematical definitions to approximate the process of \modelname{} in the following three sections.